 This one is extra fun for me, because Emily, the designer on this one, is one of my childhood friends.
-We grew up in the same neighborhood and when she reached out this spring with a bunch of fun ideas for this year’s Summer Reading Chart, I couldn’t think of someone that would be more fun to work with.
+We grew up in the same neighborhood and when she reached out this spring with a bunch of fun ideas for this year’s Summer Reading Chart for kids, I couldn’t think of someone that would be more fun to work with.

 And she absolutely nailed this year’s chart!

-Looking for a copy of this reading chart?
+Looking for a copy of this free printable reading chart?
 Pop in your email below and it’ll come right to your inbox!